 Discover why selling is a mental game and get a refreshing take on unconventional sales wisdom with this collection of blogs written by Andrea and Charlie.

-Described as “practical, insightful and entertaining,” we’ve pulled together the top ten Weekly Tips from 2015 into one easy-to-reference eBook.
-Perfect for a little trust inspiration when you need it!
+We’ve pulled together our top ten Weekly Tips from 2015 to create an easy-to-reference eBook.
+It’s great for a little trust inspiration when you need it!

-We’ve taken a deeper look at each of the four components of the Trust Equation — the behaviors and attitudes which work to increase or destroy others’ trust in us.
+Take a deeper look at the four trust variables and uncover the behaviors and attitudes that work to increase or destroy how others trust us.

-The surest way to create trust is by trusting and being trustworthy.
-Begin by trusting that the people you hired to do a job can do the job.
+Discover the surest way to create trust.
 Give power to those in your company to make meaningful decisions.

 There is no organization with a perfect track record on trust.
-And there is no denying that there are real challenges facing you when you want to behave in trustworthy and trusting manners.
+And there is no denying that there are real challenges facing you when you want to behave in trustworthy ways.

-Trust matters because relationships are vital to the conduct of business.
-Some base level of trust is required just to have employment contracts, or to engage in commercial transactions.
-Beyond such minimum thresholds, trust becomes essential to success.
+Trust matters because relationships are fundamental to the conduct of business.
+Trust is essential to success.

-To sell to the C-suite, first learn about their world, their needs and how they think.
-Next mentally prepare for the big game at the C-level.
-Then use our ninebest practices for building trust with C-level executives.
+Mentally prepare for the big game at the C-level, then use our nine best practices for building trust with C-level executives.